cms-opendata-analyses/PhysObjectExtractorTool/README.md

 # Objects Information Extractor Tool
 ## Description
-This page contains instructions and examples of a way to extract information from a CMS root file type EDM.
+This page contains instructions and examples of a way to extract information from MiniAOD file
-The root files contain collections of physical objects arranged within this structure, these objects can be: electrons, muons, photons, jets, tracks, etc.
-Scientific research requires specific information to obtain good results.
-This information can be extracted from an EDM file by creating an EDAnalyzer.

-The instructions to write your own EDAnalyzer are [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookWriteFrameworkModule).

-In the code there are several comments explaining the logic that follows, also, some twiki links were added to expand the knowledge on the subject.

 ## Usage instrucctions